fboukezzoula/PlaceholdersKit/docker-full-examples/README.md

 # Multi-stage build Docker :

-Execute these below commands for building our aspnet docker image :
+Execute these below commands for building our aspnet docker image that will be use for all environement (keep in mind: **be in an environment-independent and thus reusable**) :

 ```
 git clone https://github.com/fboukezzoula/PlaceholdersKit.git